 Minimum Grades Earned.
 All major requirements must be passed with a letter grade of D- or better, with the exception of Sociology 5, Sociology 101, and Sociology 102, which need to be passed with a C- or better.

 Transferring Coursework from a Berkeley Study Abroad Program.
-Upper division Sociology courses taken through Berkeley Study Abroad automatically count as Sociology Electives, with the grade earned computed into your major g.p.a.
-If you are taking an upper division Sociology course through Berkeley Study Abroad, you do not need to fill a Request for Courswork Evaluation.
+Upper division Sociology courses taken through Berkeley Study Abroad, that transfer back to UCB at 3 semester units will automatically count as Sociology Electives, with the grade earned computed into your major g.p.a.
+If you are taking an upper division Sociology course through Berkeley Study Abroad, you do not need to fill a Request for Coursework Evaluation.
 You only need to fill out this form if 1) you would like your upper division Sociology course to count for a major requirement other than Elective (ex.
 Survey or Seminar) or 2) You would like a course taken through a department other than Sociology to count for one of your Sociology requirements (ex.
 Nordic Studies).

 Transferring Coursework from an Outside Institution.
 If you would like a course taken at an outside institution or a non-Berkeley Study Abroad Program to count for a Sociology major requirement, you must fill out a Request for Coursework Evaluation.
 Only those courses that are similar and deemed "equivalent" to courses in the UC Berkeley Sociology Department are accepted for major credit.
 Therefore, it is possible for a student to earn University credit for a sociology course taken at another institution, but not have that course satisfy Sociology major requirements.
 A current syllabus for all courses to be evaluated MUST be included with this form upon submission to an Sociology Undergraduate Advisor.
 If in another language, it must be translated.
 If a current syllabus is not available prior to departure, students may submit a course description and have it be determined if the course is likely to count for the major.
 If in another language, it must be translated.
 If seeking approval prior to completing the course, the student must submit a copy of his or her final transcript for the class to a Sociology Undergraduate Advisor at the beginning of the following term.
 The course will not be entered on the student's Sociology record until we receive the final transcript.
 In many cases the student will be asked to provide additional supporting materials such as a reading list, major papers and/or exams, etc., in order to gain a more thorough understanding of the course substance.
-In accordance with the Residency Requirement of the Major, 6 of the 12 required courses for the major, no more than 6 transfer courses may be used for major requirements.
-The remaining 6 courses must be taken in residence at UCB.
-When a transfer course is accepted for major credit, the grade earned is not computed in the major g.p.a. unless it is from another UC campus.
+In accordance with the Residency Requirement of the Major, out of the 11 required courses for the major, no more than 5 transfer courses may be used for major requirements.
+The remaining 6 courses must be taken in residence at UCB. *For students who declared the major prior to June 1, 2016, you may only transfer up to 6 of the 12 required courses to be used towards the major.* When a transfer course is accepted for major credit, the grade earned is not computed in the major g.p.a. unless it is from another UC campus.
 If a transfer course has been accepted for major credit, a student may not use its equivalent course in this department to satisfy major requirements.